circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ###### **`branches`**
 {:.no_toc}
-Branches can have the keys `only` and `ignore` which either map to a single string naming a branch.
-You may also use regular expressions to match against branches by enclosing them with slashes, or map to a list of such strings.
+Branches can have the keys `only` and `ignore` which map to branch names: either single strings, a list of strings, or a range using a regular expression.
 Regular expressions must match the **entire** string.

 - Any branches that match `only` will run the job.
 - Any branches that match `ignore` will not run the job.